belle2/tools/doc/installation-tools.rst

   -p
      This option is equivalent to ``-n`` except that it will print the pep8 output instead of the code changes.
+  -f
+     This option is equivalent to ``-n`` except that it will print the flake8 output instead of the code changes.
   -d command
      This option can be used to specify the diff command that is called to report changes.
 Has to be given after the ``-n`` or ``-p``